Southern Heart Shaped Shot Pouch

 The horn is about 10 1/2″ around the outside curve (staple to stopper) with a base plug about 2 1/8″ in diameter.
 It is straight so it can be correct as either a left or right hand carry, and has been setup as a right hand carry.
 I figure it might hold 10 shots worth of powder for a small caliber rifle.

-The pouch body and strap are made from 3-4 oz vegetable tanned cowhide.
+The pouch body and strap are made from 3-4 oz (new pouches have 6 oz straps) vegetable tanned cowhide.
 An iron buckle is used for strap adjustment.
-The strap is about 53″ top of bag to top of bag, but can be shortened as much as you like.
+The strap can generally be cut up to at least 60″ top of bag to top of bag.
 The leather is stained with vinegar and iron for a blue-black color and finished with mink oil and black shoe polish.

 Pillow Ticking and Leather Pouch